brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 while statistically rigorous, often fail to provide information in this patient-centered format.

-### Prediction over estimation
+### Importance over signfificance

 Our analysis addresses this gap by predicting outcomes for future trials rather than just summarizing past ones.
-A sophisticated reader might question whether trial-based predictions can guide real-world decisions, since both patients and hospitals outside of trials differ in numerous dimensions from patients and hospitals in trials.
-We agree, and this observation uncovers the true utility of our approach, which is to use prediction not to forecast specific outcomes, but to understand uncertainty.
-By focusing on hypothetical future trials, we create a rigorous baseline for discussing how individual patient characteristics might alter expectations.
-The predicted probabilities aren’t precise forecasts, but rather carefully quantified statements about treatment effects under ideal conditions.

-This emphasis on understanding uncertainty rather than just estimating effects is reflected in our technical choices.
-We focus on predictive distributions rather than parameter estimates, and on probability-scale outcomes rather than log odds ratios, prioritizing clinical utility over statistical convention.
-While other valid approaches exist, we chose this framework because it helps answer the questions clinicians actually
-face: What range of outcomes might we expect?
-How confident are we that the treatment will result in meaningful improvement?
-By obtaining clear and definitive answers to these questions for easy to understand but idealized scenarios, we can begin to address these questions for more complex real-world contexts.

-### Clinical importance over statistical significance

-Our analysis reveals important clinical insights heretofore not noted by other authors.
+By switching the inferential focus to prediction, we are able to uncover important clinical insights heretofore not noted by other authors.
 Despite a statistically significant positive predicted effect in future trials regardless of stroke type, the probability that the predicted effect is clinically important varies substantially (figure 4).
 This distinction matters for patient care: knowing that thrombectomy ‘works’ (statistical significance) tells us little about how well it works (clinical importance).
 For small strokes treated early, there’s a 45% chance of achieving a remarkably substantial clinical benefit (\>20% absolute improvement, or a number needed to treat of 5 or fewer).
 In contrast, for large strokes, while a positive effect remains highly likely, the chance of a “clinically important effect”, in the sense defined above, drops to just 7%.
 These probability statements provide a more nuanced framework for discussing treatment decisions than simply saying the treatment is ‘proven effective’ - they help clinicians communicate both the promise and limitations of thrombectomy across different stroke types.
 For example, when counseling a patient with a large stroke, rather than just noting that thrombectomy is ‘evidence-based’, a clinician can explain that while some improvement is very likely, the chance of dramatic benefit is small.
 This more complete picture helps set appropriate expectations while still supporting the treatment’s role.

 ### Absolute over relative effects

-The distinction between statistical and clinical significance becomes even clearer when we focus on absolute rather than relative improvements.
-Although our framework allows for the estimation of relative effect size, defined as the predicted probability of functional independence with treatment divided by the predicted proabbility without treatment, we purposefully refrained from reporting these values in the results section.
+In addition to emphasizing clinical importance over statistical significance, we also stress absolute effect sizes over relative effect sizes.
+Although our framework allows for the estimation of the latter, defined as the predicted probability of functional independence with treatment divided by the predicted probability without treatment, we purposefully refrained from reporting these values in the results section.
 We depict them in figure 5 alongside the absolute estimates to demonstrate why.
 For large strokes, saying ‘thrombectomy doubles your chances of a good outcome’ is technically accurate and sounds impressive, but masks the underlying clinical reality captured by the absolute estimate: moving from an 8% to a 17% chance of functional independence.
 While this improvement is important, the absolute numbers help patients and families maintain realistic expectations.
 Similarly, for small strokes, a ‘57% increase’ in good outcomes translates more